-4.7.11.
-Road and Rail Transport
+4.7.11 Road and Rail Transport

 Mogale City Local Municipality has a good road network and a relatively functional commuter rail network linking Krugersdorp to the City of Johannesburg and the rest of the District Municipality.
 According to the 2016-2021 MCLM Integrated Development Plan (IDP), the total road network of Mogale City is 8,391 km and is made up of 6 694km of paved roads and 1 697km of gravel roads.
 Gravel roads are mostly in the rural areas though some can be found in the old townships.
-The road network can further be broken down into 100km of main arterial roads and 1000km of tertiary roads.
-Main arterial roads are the city-to-city roads, whereas tertiary roads are found within the built-up areas.
+The road network can further be broken down into 100km of main arterial roads are found within the built-up areas.